-Below are some recommended classical guitars and brands for students.
-This review of factory guitars is mainly for beginner to intermediate students looking for an affordable and quality recommendations.
-I consider these classical guitars the best value for the money.
-Value and liking an instrument can be different things though.
+Below are some reviews and recommendations for classical guitars and brands.
+These are mainly reviews of factory guitars is mainly for beginner to intermediate students looking for an affordable and quality recommendations.
+For a list of luthiers making high end guitars please see my luthier list.
+I consider these classical guitars the good value for the money.
+Value and liking an instrument can be different things though so proceed with caution.

 Bradford is Currently Playing

 If you find a guitar in your local shop that isn’t listed here, you might still want to buy it.
 I’ve tried lots of guitars but not all of them so if you fall in love with a classical guitar at a local store, go for it!
-Just make sure it’s a standard full size nylon string classical guitar.
+Just make sure it’s a standard full size nylon string classical guitar and that it’s set up correctly.
+Play every fret on every string!

 Recommended Student Level Guitars

 I understand not everyone is ready for the leap to a expensive single-luthier built guitar.
 Therefore, here are some recommendations.
 These are guitars I recommend to my students and online followers.
-I can only recommend what I’ve had experience with and so far the Saers and Cordoba brands are winning the game.
 Keep in mind that there are other great brands out there that I have not had the chance to demo.

 Top Recommended – The better the instrument you get, the more you’ll likely enjoy the experience of learning music (within reason).
 However, everything I’ve listed here is a good value in relation to the price.
-Regarding the Saers vs Cordoba, the Saers seem to be a bit more affordable and have a better playability but the Cordobas are more widely available and tend to have a nice balanced sound.
+Regarding the Saers vs Cordoba, the Saers seem to be a bit more affordable but the Cordobas are more widely available and tend to have a nice balanced sound.

 All Price Ranges

-I’ve been happy with the Saers and Cordoba brands so pick your price range and the more you spend the slightly nicer it will be.
+Pick your price range and the more you spend the slightly nicer it will be in general.
+Although, as you spend more money the increase in performance is minimal (but still important).
 I’ve reviewed most of these and I trust the guitars for the most part.
 Most have truss rods which are great for entry-level instruments in case of issues with the neck and setup.
-Truss rods allow small adjustments without having to consult a luthier plus they keep the neck straight which is an issue when factory guitars sit in dry warehouses too long.
+Truss rods allow small adjustments plus they keep the neck straight which is an issue when factory guitars sit in dry warehouses too long.
 All of the models from the Cordoba C3 model up have solid tops which is also great for the sound.
-Send it back if you don’t like it, Amazon has a great return policy.
+Send it back if you don’t like it, Amazon and most local stores have a great return policy.
 Yamaha’s are also well build on average but no truss rod (but I’ve still been happy overall with their value).
-My new pick for the under $2000 range is the Saers Guitar A50.

 Under $250 – If you can spend more you really should, but if you’re on a super budget the Yamaha will make the sound and be playable.
 You might quickly outgrow it musically though.